adamwett-parks/obsidian/wett/Writing Cleaner Code on Legacy.md

 ```

 ## 4 - Gateway Classes
 Here's the meat and potatoes of this document.
-Static classes help us:
+Gateway classes help us:
 1. create a single source of truth for an application / operations on a table
 2. reuse functions & queries
 3. keep our UI logic & our business logic separate